 It’s understandable to be overwhelmed when facing a DWI charge.
 There are, however, measures you can take to defend yourself well in court.
 It is daunting to work on a legal case on your own.
 Call an experienced DWI lawyer who will fight tirelessly to achieve the best possible results for you.

 At King Law, our criminal defense lawyers know how challenging criminal charges are to fight, but after handling DWI cases for years, we may be able to help your case.
 We are committed to fighting for your rights.
 Our legal professionals are dependable.
 We can go over every detail of your case with you and discuss any solutions available to you.
-Schedule your case review by calling (888) 748-5464 (KING) or filling out our contact form.
+Schedule your case review by calling (888) 748-5464 or (888) 748-KING.
+You can also fill out our contact form.